karthirj/N-Queens/README.md

 # N Queen
- Solving N-queens problem using hill-climbing and its variants
+ Solved N-queens problem using hill-climbing search algorithm and its variants